Terms of Service

 If the service or your account is terminated or canceled at any time for any reason, you agree to the following: (a) you will lose any characters developed or items accumulated and you will not have the right to transfer, sell or assign any characters or items to anyone else; (b) you may not access the service in any manner or for any reason, including via any other account.
 In the event that an account is terminated, Origins Online may terminate any and all other related accounts; (c) we may terminate this Agreement (including your Software license and your Account) immediately and without notice if you breach this Agreement or willfully infringe any third party intellectual property rights, or if we are unable to verify or authenticate any information you provide to us, or upon game play, chat or any player activity whatsoever which is, at our sole discretion, inappropriate and/or in violation of the spirit of Origins Online as described in the Terms of Service.

 The human operating the device connecting to the server at the time is said to be the “Player” of the account at that given instant.
-Although players may infringe on policies, it is the Character, Account, Owner or Guest to take the blame and thus the punishments.
+Although players may infringe on policies, it is the Character, Game Account or Master Account to take the blame and thus the punishments.
+In case of repeated infringements by Guests on the same Character, the punishment will be extended to the Account of the Owner of the Character.
+The third reiteration will lead to a permanent Master Account ban for the Character Owner as well.

 Identity should remain unique to each user.
 Maliciously “stealing” another player's name or taking any other action with the intent to impersonate them or cause other forms of damage will not be tolerated by our staff.
 This may include and be not limited to impersonation of staff members, other fellow players or guilds.
 Any form of “Game Master” (GM) in a name is strictly forbidden.
 Creating a character name to imitate one of the Game Masters' names may be forbidden.